-The new and legacy versions of TC-Toolbox for MATLAB® can be installed in parallel with one another.
-The installation instructions for both types of installations are only included in the Thermo-Calc help (press F1), and in the PDF version of the main installation guide found, for example:
+The installation instructions are only included in the Thermo-Calc help (press F1), and in the PDF version of the main installation guide found, for example:

 - On our website as part of the full Thermo-Calc Installation Guide. - Once Thermo-Calc is installed: - Locally in a Thermo-Calc installation: Help > Manuals Folder >Installation Guides. - Press F1 in Thermo-Calc to search the help.